C

 There are several methods of assigning behavior animations to properties.
 The Behavior on <property> declaration is a convenient way of assigning a behavior animation onto a property.

 Animations can run in parallel or in sequence.
-Parallel animations will play a group of animations at the same time while sequential animations play a group of animations in order: one after the other.
+Parallel animations will play a group of animations at the same time, while sequential animations play a group of animations one after another.
 Grouping animations in SequentialAnimation and ParallelAnimation will play the animations in sequence or in parallel.

 Rectangle {